Spirit of Shankly

-Spirit Of Shankly (SOS) is the official supporters' union and leader of the supporters board for fans of Liverpool F.C.
-Named after former Liverpool manager Bill Shankly, the union was formed in early 2008 by disgruntled fans opposed to the former Liverpool F.C. ownership of Tom Hicks and George N. Gillett, Jr., quickly developing into a cooperative representing its members (and by implication other Liverpool F.C. supporters) on a whole range of issues such as ticketing, travel and community and regeneration issues.
-Its ultimate aim is to seek fan ownership of the club in the long term.
+Spirit Of Shankly (SOS) is the official supporters' union for fans of Liverpool Football Club and is leader of the supporters board.
+Named after former Liverpool manager Bill Shankly, the union was formed in early 2008 by disgruntled fans opposed to the former club ownership of Tom Hicks and George N. Gillett, Jr. and quickly developed into a cooperative representing its members and other Liverpool fans on issues such as ticketing, travel, community, and regeneration issues.
+It ultimately seeks fan ownership of the club.

 Background

-In 2007 Liverpool were purchased by Tom Hicks and George Gillett, American businessmen, via a leveraged takeover from previous owner David Moores.
-The initial purchase was met with mixed reactions, with little immediate protest following increased on-pitch success and high quality purchases such as Fernando Torres.
+Tom Hicks and American businessmen George Gillett purchased Liverpool Football Club In 2007 through a leveraged takeover from previous owner David Moores.
+The initial purchase was met with mixed reaction and little immediate protest following increased on-pitch success and high quality player purchases such as Fernando Torres.